 Did Santa put an Instant Pot under the Christmas tree for you this year?
 Or perhaps you bought yourself one in the Black Friday sale on Amazon last year when the price was the lowest it’s ever been.

-Whatever, Instant Pots are taking the world by storm and since last summer when Instant Pot UK kindly gifted me an
+Whatever, Instant Pots are taking the world by storm and since last summer when Instant Pot UK kindly gifted me an Instant Pot Duo 7-in-1 Electric Pressure Cooker I’ve become a huge fan and have been working on adding lots of recipes to the blog to help get your imaginations going when you are using your own IP.

 The Evolution of the Instant Pot